-Table JZ.
-System Diagnostics Denavior Normal Mode Output Current Model 1000 Model 1000-D Model 106 Model 105 Model 104 Model 103 Model 102 Model 102R 0 mA Delivery of programmed output for approximately 4 seconds, followed by 1 mA, 500 μsec for approximately 14 seconds 1 mA, 500 μsec for 0 mA one brief pulse at 0.25 mA for less than 130 μsec.
-One brief pulse at 0.25 mA, 130 μsec, followed by delivery of programmed output for the duration of the programmed ON time. approximately 14 seconds NOTE: Once programmed ON, lead impedance measurement readings are automatically performed once every 24 hours. (i) NOTE: Once programmed ON, lead impedance measurement readings are automatically performed once every 24 hours.
+Table 26.
+Syste em Diagnostics Behavior Normal Mode Output Current Model 1000 Model 1000-D Model 106 Model 105 Model 104 Model 103 Model 102 Model 102R 0 mA Delivery of programmed output for approximately 4 seconds, followed by 1 mA, 500 μsec for approximately 14 seconds 1 mA, 500 μsec for 0 mA one brief pulse at 0.25 mA for less than 130 μsec.
+One brief pulse at 0.25 mA, 130 μsec, followed by delivery of programmed output for the duration of the programmed ON time. approximately 14 seconds (i) NOTE: Once programmed ON, lead impedance measurement readings are automatically performed once every 24 hours. (i) NOTE: Once programmed ON, lead impedance measurement readings are automatically performed once every 24 hours.
 N/A

-Table 32.
+Table 26.
 System Diagnostics Behavior

 Minor differences in the system diagnostics test exist for Model 1000 with serial numbers < 100,000.
-For more information, see Model 1000 (Serial Numbers <100,000 Only).
+For more information, see Model 1000 (Serial Numbers < 100,000 Only) in the indication specific physician's manual.